 However, if you have previously studied through the medium of English IELTS might not be required, but please visit the country specific page on our international website for exact details.
 If your country is not featured please contact us at [email protected]

-The MA Animation produces flexible, highly skilled animators who can make a significant contribution to the field.
+USW's Animation masters produces flexible, highly skilled animators who can make a significant contribution to the field.
 Our graduates have successfully gained work at multi award-winning and internationally recognised studios, including A Productions Ltd, Aardman Animations Ltd, ArthurCox, Bermuda Shorts, Beryl Productions International Ltd, Blitz Games, Disney Interactive, Double Negative, MTV, Nexus Productions, Rushes and Tinnopolis.

 As a USW student, you will have access to advice from the Careers and Employability Service throughout your studies and after you graduate.